 Types of accommodation

 You can choose from different types of accommodation: apartments, apart-hotels, pensions and hostels, as well as studios.
 If you prefer cheaper accommodation, you can as well rent a room or opt for flat sharing which is now quite widespread in the country.
 But if you are making a short stay in Barcelona, you can rent a hotel room.
-In fact, you will find hotels all around the city.
+In fact, you will find hotels all around the city given its tourism aspect.

 Just like Madrid, Barcelona is also considered as one of the most expensive Spanish cities in terms of housing according to the Mercer report 2014.
-The report indicates that the average rent price in Barcelona amounts to some 1,300 euros per month against 1,450 euros per month in Madrid.
-Note that prices vary according to the different types of housing and comfort level.
-These usually start as from 15 euros per square meter.
+The report indicated that the average rent price in Barcelona amounts to some 1,300 euros per month compared to 1,450 euros per month in Madrid.